albertsolaroca/IR/README.md

 pip install --upgrade git+https://github.com/terrierteam/pyterrier_doc2query.git ``

-Once these libraries are installed,  the notebook can be used in order to obtain the results described in the paper.
+Once these libraries are installed,  the notebook can be used in order to obtain the results described in the paper. <br/>
-We present the results in the following table:
+We present the results in the following table: qe=query expansion d2q=doc2query

 | Method | NDCG | NDCG@10 | MAP | MRT|
 |:------:|:----:|:-------:|:---:|:---:|